mw-stanley/course-dbt/week_4_answers.md

 # Part 2 - funnel

-I added a line to my sum_all_event_types macro that also returns the count of distinct sessions, then added the session counts to a new model, f_product_weekly_funnel.
+I added a line to my sum_all_event_types macro that also returns the count of distinct sessions, then added the session counts to a new model, f_weekly_sales_funnel.
 I left this at the weekly grain so success can be tracked over time - daily seems too granular for this data as there are some inconsistencies with how sessions appear when using days.
+This needs to be a separate model to the one that includes product grain because sessions are duplicated across products and will be double-counted.

 ```
 WK	N_SESSIONS	N_PAGE_VIEW_SESSIONS	N_ADD_TO_CART_SESSIONS	ADD_TO_CART_DROPOFF	N_CHECKOUT_SESSIONS	CHECKOUT_DROPOFF